 56. When is CO produced?

-Whenever organic materials are burned with an inadequate supply of oxygen necessary to produce complete combustion.
+Whenever organic materials are burned with an inadequate oxygen supply necessary to produce complete combustion.

 57. What are the sources of CO in the home?

-Furnace, charcoal grill, range, water heater, auto in a closed garage, fireplace, gas, clothes dryer, and etc.
+Furnace, charcoal grill, range, water heater, automobile in a closed garage, fireplace, gas, and clothes dryer, etc.

-58. How many deaths are caused by CO in the US per year?
+58. How many deaths are caused by CO in the U.S. annually?

 61. Are deaths due to CO more commonly because of suicide or accidents?